Consent

 Please read this entire form and ask questions before deciding whether to participate in this research.

-The purpose of the study is to understand the challenges leaders in higher education face ensuring that higher education institutions mitigate the risks of generative AI.
+The purpose of the study is to explore the challenges higher education leaders face in ensuring critical thinking and honesty among generative AI users, while ensuring clarity of expectations within a higher education institution.

 What will happen if you take part in this study?